-Full-time students - withdrawal from the College
+Full-time students - withdrawal from the university

 Full-time students are charged a percentage of the tuition and fees based on the school week within which the withdrawal occurs.
 A school week is defined as the period beginning on Monday and ending on the succeeding Sunday.
 The first school week of a semester is defined as that week within which classes begin.
-Full-time students who withdraw from the College within the first school week of the semester are eligible for a refund of all payments for tuition and fees.
+Full-time students who withdraw from the university within the first school week of the semester are eligible for a refund of all payments for tuition and fees.

 Please follow the schedule below for withdrawal refund percentages: